dojoengine/book/docs/pages/tutorial/onchain-chess/0-setup.md

     }
 }

-// code for piece.cairo file
-trait PieceTrait {
+// code for piece.cairo file, paste it below the code you already have trait PieceTrait {
     fn is_out_of_board(next_position: Vec2) -> bool;
     fn is_right_piece_move(self: @Piece, next_position: Vec2) -> bool;